What happens during the Accelerator?

-No. And for the record, you will not find a season investor that will at this early stage.
+No. And for the record, you will not find a seasoned investor that will sign an NDA at this early stage.
 We are not interested in stealing your idea.
 We get to see a lot of ideas through decks, demos and applications - few are indeed innovative or new, the true value is in building and executing.
 Check out this article by John Rampton Why VCs Don't Sign NDAs and You Shouldn't Worry About It.

 Do I have to come in every day during the 12 weeks of the program?

 No. We provide you space in case you need it - but we understand the need for flexibility.
 We want you building, selling and scaling - not being tied to a desk.
 We do require that you make it to Meet the Founders Day, to every dinner/workshop on Thursday evenings and to Demo Day.
 You are also required to report progress on a weekly basis.
 If your business requires you to be out of town, we will work with you so you can still participate in the events while attending your business.

 If I go through the program, am I guaranteed to receive funding?

 No. Our commitment is to help you get your company in the best possible shape to go after funding by building a team of experts around you and by introducing you to our network of in and out of state investors, but we can't guarantee that they will fund you.
 What we do guarantee is that we will work with you to identify sources of funding and evaluate the right one for you.
 We've worked with investors, angels, VC and private equity firms, through our network, we can help you navigate through the process.
 A lot of times, founders are desperate for money and end up taking money from just about anyone one - including VC's and investors that don't have their best interest in mind.
 Most investors say they are founder friendly, only a few truly are.
 We will help you strategize on how to identify, evaluate different sources of capital and engage with investors.